galaxyproject/galaxy_mentor_network/content/faq.md

 ### How do I meet my Gmentee?

 The Network Manager will be in touch with you as soon as you choose a Gmentee.
-After this introductory communication, it is up to you to reach out to one another in order to arrange your first meeting and initiate the Gmentoring experience.
+After this introductory communication, it is up to you to reach out to one another in order to arrange your first meeting and initiate the mentoring experience.

 ### How can I Gmentor again?

 If you could support another newcomer, it would be fantastic!
-Repeat Gmentors bring the added value of learning and experience from their previous Gmentorings.
-At the end of your Gmentoring programme, you will be contacted and asked if you are able to Gmentor again.
+Repeat Gmentors bring the added value of learning and experience from their previous mentorings.
+At the end of your mentoring programme, you will be contacted and asked if you are able to Gmentor again.
 Even if you are not able to do this straight away, you can let us know and we can get back in touch with you later by adding you to our mailing list.

-### What kind of support will I get with Gmentoring?
+### What kind of support will I get with mentoring?

-Before you start Gmentoring someone, you will be provided with a Gmentor orientation slide deck to learn more about your role and responsibilities as a Gmentor.
+Before you start mentoring someone, you will be provided with a Gmentor orientation slide deck to learn more about your role and responsibilities as a Gmentor.

 Both you and your Gmentee will have access to online resources to guide you through your program.
 These tools offer tips for Gmentors about how to best guide their Gmentees.
 They also contain information for Gmentees to help them in completing their project.

 You and your Gmentee will also be supported by a network manager.
-The network managers will also organize community meetings for all Gmentors in the programme to discuss their difficulties, things to change, etc. Their role is to help you both throughout the entire Gmentoring programme and respond to your questions and concerns.
+The network managers will also organize community meetings for all Gmentors in the programme to discuss their difficulties, things to change, etc. Their role is to help you both throughout the entire mentoring programme and respond to your questions and concerns.

 ### How will I know if I'm doing a good job?

-Open communication is the key to any good Gmentoring.
-Throughout the Gmentoring programme, you should be speaking to your Gmentee about whether or not you are fulfilling the joint goals that you both set out at the beginning.
-Your network manager will also ask you to provide feedback on your progress and experience throughout the Gmentoring programme.
-If you are helping your Gmentee make progress on their project, then your Gmentoring is successful.
+Open communication is the key to any good mentoring.
+Throughout the mentoring programme, you should be speaking to your Gmentee about whether or not you are fulfilling the joint goals that you both set out at the beginning.
+Your network manager will also ask you to provide feedback on your progress and experience throughout the mentoring programme.
+If you are helping your Gmentee make progress on their project, then your mentoring is successful.